SuperFCR/rpg_esim/README.md

    - Modify the pixel-to-pixel contrast threshold variation model to be time-independent
    - Merge `feature/color` branch to support color event cameras
 2. Rendering engine
-   - Support [Blender](https://www.blender.org) as a rendering engine specially for blender 4.0 above.
+   - Support [Blender](https://www.blender.org) as a rendering engine specially for blender 3.4~3.6 and 4.0 .
 3. Camera trajectory
    - Circumvent singularities in interpolating quaternion orientations by supporting rotation vector/angle-axis orientation representation in the trajectory CSV for interpolation
 4. Miscellaneous